Howard Nixon Memorial Airport: History

 The Chesaning Airport was established in 1946 when land was purchased by private individuals and industry from a local farmer.
 These private citizens turned over the land to the Village of Chesaning under the condition that it be used for an airport.
 More land was purchased in 1963 for airport expansion.
 The north–south runway was lighted with state funds, and work on the east–west runway began.

 The Chesaning Airport Development Corporation was formed in 1980 to further airport development.

 The airport was renamed in honor of longtime manager Howard Nixon in 1987.

 Facilities and aircraft

 The airport has two runways, both of which are made of turf.
 Runway 9/27 is 2800 x 150 ft (853 x 46 m).
 Runway 18/36 is 2582 x 150 ft (787 x 46 m).

 The airport does not have a fixed-base operator, and no fuel is available.

 For the 12-month period ending December 31, 2020, the airport has 3,380 airport operations per year, an average of 65 per week.
-It is comprised entirely of general aviation.
+It is entirely general aviation.
 For the same time period, there are 17 aircraft based on the field, all single-engine airplanes.